chimera-linux/cports/Usage.md

   a path, reindex a specific repository.
 Only either the host architecture or the `-a` architecture are indexed, and the path should not include the architecture.
+* `interactive` Enter a prompt where `cbuild` commands can be entered.
+  They take the same syntax as always, just without explicitly calling `cbuild`.
 * `invoke-custom` Takes a target name and a package.
 Invokes a custom-defined template-specific target function.
 Typically used to handle logic for generation of bootstrap bindists, kernel config refresh, and the likes.